czuczorf/Exchanges/README.md

 # Exchanges
-Simple exchange management.
+Simple exchange management library.

-For all of the details please see the sample [script](https://github.com/czuczorf/Exchanges/blob/main/Exchange-sample.py) and the json [files](https://github.com/czuczorf/Exchanges/tree/main/DB)
+For all the details please see the sample [script](https://github.com/czuczorf/Exchanges/blob/main/Exchange-sample.py) and the json [files](https://github.com/czuczorf/Exchanges/tree/main/DB).
+Which includes how to list all the exchanges and also how to list all the products on a specific exchange with the latest price informations.

 # Current features
 - Gets all of the available exchanges